minerado/calculator/README.md

 `cd calculator`

-3. Setup the project

-`docker build --tag 'calculator' . `

 ### Running the Development Server

-1. Start the development server:
+1. Setup and start the development server:

-`docker run -v .:/app -p 4000:4000 calculator`
+`docker compose up`

 This will launch the Elixir development server, and the api will be available at http://localhost:4000.